TheArturthur/CoppermindScraper/Cosmere/Jasnah Kholin.md

 Jasnah is generally a stern and serious person, although she occasionally shows a wry sense of humor, and allows familiarity among those she is close with.
 She sometimes acts in a brusque manner, and can be exceptionally rude when someone gets on her bad side.
 She is determined, confident, and often stubborn.
 She can be extremely tough and ruthless, as she showed when she killed four footpads that attacked her and Shallan.
 She harbors a deep hatred towards men like them, possibly because of something that has been done to her in the past.
+She is known to get herself into dangerous situations.
+Navani claims Jasnah "plays with danger as a child plays with a cremling."

 She can be temperamental and prone to aggressive verbal outbursts when under stress, even when such a reaction isn't warranted or appropriate.
 When she calms down, and feels that her response was unwarranted, she feels guilty and apologizes to the target of her outburst.
 She recognizes this temper as one of her flaws.
 She has a brilliant mind and shows wisdom and care in her studies.
 She is very passionate about scholarship and wants others to share in her passion as well.
 She often encourages her ward, Shallan, to come up with answers on her own, rather than simply giving them to her.
 She also deeply appreciates when people pursue knowledge out of desire to learn and expand their knowledge, rather than for any ulterior motive.
 Furthermore, she respects and encourages persistence in others.
 She considers history to be the most important literary sub art, as she believes that the present can only be fully understood by understanding the past in a factual and unbiased manner.
 She is prejudiced against the visual arts, going so far as to call them frivolities, although having Shallan as her ward may have changed her opinions on the subject.